C.J. Cron Player Props: Rockies vs. Mariners

 Mariners Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Mariners pitching staff ranks 20th in the league.
+- The Mariners pitching staff is 20th in MLB with a collective 8.4 strikeouts per nine innings.

-- The Mariners' 3.93 team ERA ranks ninth across all MLB pitching staffs.
+- The Mariners have a 3.86 team ERA that ranks ninth across all MLB pitching staffs.

-- Mariners pitchers combine to give up nine home runs (0.7 per game), the second-fewest in baseball.
+- Mariners pitchers combine to allow 10 home runs (0.7 per game), the second-fewest in baseball.

-- Gonzales (1-0) starts for the Mariners, his third of the season.
+- The Mariners will look to Kirby (0-1) in his third start this season.

-- His most recent appearance was on Saturday against the Cleveland Guardians, when the lefty tossed 5 2/3 innings, surrendering one earned run while allowing six hits.
+- His last appearance came on Sunday against the Cleveland Guardians, when the right-hander went six innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.